 Jeter's First HIt

-I always thought I was at the game, back in May 1995 at the Kingdome (R.I.P.), when Derek Jeter made his major league debut.
-I thought I remembered some announcement or talk or such.
-The Yankees have this kid they just brought up...
-But then I read Jack Curry's piece on Jeter's debut—published on the day Jeter tied Lou Gehrig for most career hits by a Yankee—and this morning I checked the shoebox full of old ticket stubs I have from the '90s, that, for whatever perverse reason, I've never been able to throw away, and discovered I wasn't there for Jeter's first game.
+I always thought I was at the game at the Kingdome (R.I.P.) when Derek Jeter made his major league debut.
+I thought I remembered some announcement or talk: The Yankees have this kid they just brought up...
+But then I read Jack Curry's piece on Jeter's debut—published on the day Jeter tied Lou Gehrig for most career hits by a Yankee—and this morning I checked the shoebox full of old ticket stubs I have from the '90s that I've never been able to throw away, and discovered I wasn't there for Jeter's first game.

 I was there for Jeter's first hit.
 Tuesday, May 30, 1995.
 Aisle 313, row 1, seat 8.
 7:05 PM. $8.00.

 The May 30th ticket stub simply says: “Seattle 7, NY 3: 5-run 8th inning—all runs with two outs.”
-The beginning of that “Refuse to Lose” stuff, I guess.
-Not to wax Rizzs here.
-Not to get all Rizzsy on you.
+The beginning of “Refuse to Lose.”

 There might have been talk about it when Jeter singled to lead off the top of the fifth—particularly when they retrieved the ball.
 “Hey, it's that kid's first hit.”
 Maybe that's why I remembered it.
 Or misremembered it.